Explore

 Introduction

-A Local Law to amend the administrative code of the city of New York, in relation to the replacement of lead water service lines
+A Local Law to amend the administrative code of the city of New York, in relation to updating the receptacle requirements of the department of sanitation, and requiring the department to identify and publish receptacle requirements

 Attachments